Assistance programs San Diego County

 Call (800) 227-0997 to get referrals and more information.
 Or for more information on emergency services, referrals or government grants that may be available, continue with community assistance programs in San Diego County.

-The money will help both health and human service organizations increase their capacity and add resources to serve those families and individuals who are at risk for first-time homelessness, who need food, and other help according to the United Way.
+The money will help both health and human service organizations increase their capacity and add resources to serve those families and individuals who are at risk for first-time homelessness, who need food, and other help according to the non-profit.
+The United Way partnering with local charities and agencies in San Diego County will be doing their best to meet this overwhelming need.

 There is a tremendous need for assistance in San Diego County.
 And the middle class is feeling it.
 Local charities and agencies have seen a 75% increase in first-time assistance requests for all aid coming from individuals and families.
 The food bank has had an 80% increase.
 Requests for debt help and assistance have increased by 50%.

-San Diego Catholic Charities ((619) 231-2828) provides low income and other qualified individuals with access to crisis and critical services for adults, children, and families, including counseling, emergency help for bills and other costs, pregnancy, parenting and adoption services, immigrant and refugee services, rent assistance, senior services, information on government programs, homeless and emergency services.
-Learn more.
+San Diego Catholic Charities ((619) 231-2828) provides low income and other qualified individuals with access to crisis and critical services for adults, children, and families, including counseling.
+There may also be emergency help for bills and other costs, pregnancy, parenting and adoption services, immigrant and refugee services, or rent assistance.
+Or residents can get free senior services, information on government programs, homeless and emergency services.
+Learn more on Catholic Charities emergency assistance in San Diego.

 Indian Human Resource Center, Inc. (Phone: (619) 281-5964) provides job and employment assistance, job training, housing and case management social services to American Indians who are in a crisis situations due to emergency situations or unemployment.